temmy762/portfolio/README.md

 - UI elements: Update components in `src/components/ui/`
 - Animations: Modify animation settings in `tailwind.config.js`

+### CSS and Tailwind Setup

+This project uses Tailwind CSS for styling with a well-organized configuration:

+- **Base Configuration**: See `tailwind.config.js` for theme settings, plugins, and extensions
+- **Custom Components**: Reusable UI components with consistent styling
+- **Utility Classes**: Leverage Tailwind's utility-first approach for rapid development
+- **Dark Mode**: Full dark mode support via the `class` strategy
+- **Animations**: Uses `tailwindcss-animate` plugin for smooth animations
+- **CSS Variables**: Custom properties for colors and design tokens in `globals.css`

+For detailed information about the CSS configuration, see the [CSS Configuration Guide](./CSS_CONFIGURATION.md).

 ## Documentation

 Detailed documentation files are included in the project: